 Ring in the New Year by indulging in some fresh oysters and martinis in an elegant ambiance.
 The scene at Walter Foods in Williamsburg is young and hip.
 The friendly, alcohol-fueled din at the raw bar just gets louder and the vibe more fun as the clock ticks toward midnight.

 One of Fort Greene's best restaurants, Roman's is owned by the same folks who created Williamsburg's Marlow & Sons.
-The New Year's Eve event includes party hats, festive drinks, and an elaborate Italian dinner (although the 2019 menu has yet to be released).
+The New Year's Eve event includes party hats, festive drinks, and an elaborate Italian dinner.